mitja/mitja.github.io/_drafts/2024-01-12-mixtral8x7b-fireworks-la-platforme-macbook.md

 ## Introduction

-Mixtral 8x7B is a new "sparse mixture of experts" model by Mistral which [outperforms Llama2 70B on most benchmarks with 6x faster inference](https://mistral.ai/news/mixtral-of-experts/) according to Mistral.
+Mixtral 8x7B is a "sparse mixture of experts" model by Mistral which [outperforms Llama2 70B on most benchmarks with 6x faster inference](https://mistral.ai/news/mixtral-of-experts/) according to Mistral.

 Mixtral uses only two of its 7B parameter sets or about 12B parameters at a time.
 This makes it very fast compared to models with a similar total number of tokens.
 Unfortunately, you still need to hold all the weights in memory.
 The unquantized model requires about 100GB RAM to run.